m44rten1/edurino/README.md

 ## 3D Printing

 ### Figures
 The `STL/Figures` directory contains 3D models for each learning figure.
-Each model is designed to match the original Edurino figures' dimensions and pin placements.
-Each figure disk includes a flat surface on top where you can apply the corresponding character sticker for easy identification.
+These are designed as flat disks with three holes positioned at specific distances from each other, matching the original Edurino figures' pin placements.
+Instead of using conductive pins, these DIY versions work by guiding your fingers to the correct positions - you place your fingers in the holes to interact with the Edurino app, effectively using your fingers as the conductive pins.
+Each disk includes a flat surface on top where you can apply the corresponding character sticker for easy identification.

 ### Storage Box
 The `STL/Box` directory contains models for a custom storage solution, designed to safely store and organize your Edurino figures.